Feds spend $2.4 million on cloud seeding for Colorado River

 The Southern Nevada Water Authority said the grant, while administered by Nevada, is not exclusively for the state's benefit.
 “It will all be used to do cloud seeding in the Upper Basin for the benefit of all the river’s users,” wrote public outreach officer Corey Enus over email.

 In the Upper Colorado River Basin, Utah and Colorado have been seeding clouds for decades.
-Wyoming has nearly a decade of experience, and New Mexico began warm weather seeding last year in the eastern part of the state.
+Wyoming has nearly a decade of experience, and New Mexico recently began approving permits for warm weather seeding in the eastern part of the state.

-Since 2007, various groups have helped fund cloud seeding in Upper Basin states.
-In 2018, several entities, including the Southern Nevada Water Authority, began to formally fund those efforts, collectively contributing about $1.5 million annually.
+Since 2007, various groups have contributed to the overall cloud seeding budgets in those states.
+In 2018, several entities, including the Southern Nevada Water Authority, committed to long-term funding for those efforts, collectively contributing about $1.5 million annually.

+The reclamation bureau regularly funded cloud seeding operations toward the end of the 20th century, but has largely backed off in recent years, according to Frank McDonough a scientist at the nonprofit Desert Research Institute.

+“The research that’s come out over the last 10 years or so really seems to have convinced them that cloud seeding is a legitimate way to increase snowpack and subsequent water resources,” McDonough said.

 The seven Colorado River basin states are still negotiating with the Bureau of Reclamation on how they will conserve 2 million to 4 million acre-feet of water — or up to roughly one-third.
 The Bureau is expected to release a draft proposal this month and expects to finalize plans by mid-August, when it typically announces the amount of water available from the Colorado River for the following year.

-With such an over-allocated river, everyone will have to use less, particularly the agricultural sector, said Kathryn Sorenson of the Kyl Center for Water Policy think tank.
+With such an over-allocated river, everyone will have to use less, particularly the agricultural sector, said Kathryn Sorensen of the Kyl Center for Water Policy think tank.

 “I think a lot the allure of this type of program is it's easier to talk about how do we get more than to talk about who has to use less,” she said.

-Note: This story was first published on March 16, 2023.
-It was updated on March 17, 2023 to correct the surname of a source from the Kyle Center on Water Policy.
-She is Kathryn Sorensen, not Sorenson.